| Little Willow ( @ 2008-03-05 12:59:00 |

 Scott Westerfeld infuses horror, comedy, and science into a funny tale for teens called Peeps.
 (Click for my review.)
 Peeps is wicked tasty, people.
 Delicious.
 Its follow-up, The Last Days, is good, but Peeps is great.

 We all know about the basic star-crossed vampire romance in which a human girl falls for an immortal boy.
 Stephenie Meyer breathed fresh life into this storyline, and her books have become international bestsellers.
+Whether you like them or not, you can't ignore their success.

 Twilight